Nyam-Osor Naranbold

-Nyam-Osoryn Naranbold (Ням-Осорын Наранболд; born 22 February 1992) is a Mongolian footballer who plays as a forward for Mongolian Premier League club Khoromkhon and the Mongolian Premier League.
+Nyam-Osoryn Naranbold (Ням-Осорын Наранболд; born 22 February 1992) is a Mongolian footballer who plays as a forward for the club Khoromkhon of the Mongolian Premier League.
 With nine international goals, he is the all-time top scorer for Mongolia.

 Club career

 Khoromkhon

 Naranbold began playing for Khoromkhon of the Mongolian Premier League in 2008.
 He made appearances in the club's two matches during the qualifying rounds of the 2016 AFC Cup, a 0–2 defeat to K-Electric of Pakistan and a 0–0 draw with Druk United of Bhutan.
 Khoromkhon failed to progress to the next round.
 With Khoromkhon, he won the league championship in 2014 and was runner-up in 2008 and 2012.
 For the 2015 season he was the league's top goal scorer with 23 goals.

 Athletic 220

 Naranbold won the award again two seasons later with 17 goals after transferring to Athletic 220 prior to the 2017 Mongolian Premier League season.
 He scored both of the team’s goals in the final of the 2018 Mongolia Cup as Athletic 220 defeated Ulaanbaatar City 2–0 to win the title.
 He went on to help the club win back-to-back league championships in 2020 and 2021.
 Following the 2020 season he received the award for Best Goal and Best Male Player.
 Naranbold went on to score the club's only goal in the 2021 AFC Cup, coming in a 1–5 loss to Hong Kong's Lee Man.